 You’re going to face moral dilemmas.
 They’re inevitable and they’re hard to deal with.
-In this episode of Live Well and Flourish, practical philosopher Dr. Andrea Christelle and I share our insights on how to deal with moral dilemmas in a way that reduces their negative effects.
+In this Live Well and Flourish article, practical philosopher Dr. Andrea Christelle and Dr. Craig Van Slyke share insights on how to deal with moral dilemmas in a way that reduces their negative effects.

-In the last episode of Live Well and Flourish, Andrea and I discussed moral dilemmas and the effects they can have on our flourishing.
-If you aren’t familiar with moral dilemmas, you may want to check out that episode, which is available at livewellandflourish.com
+In the last Live Well and Flourish article, Andrea and Craig discussed moral dilemmas and the effects they can have on our flourishing.
+If you aren’t familiar with moral dilemmas, you may want to check out that article, which is available at livewellandflourish.com

 Moral dilemmas occur when you face a decision for which there is no fully moral choice.
 Regardless of which alternative you choose, you fail to meet a moral obligation.
 It’s kind of a damned if you do, damned if you don’t sort of situation.
 Because you face a true dilemma, there is no fully correct choice.
 So, you end up feeling distressed regardless of what you do (or don’t do).
 Your self-esteem is also threatened.
 The bottom line is that moral dilemmas can be damaging to your flourishing and your wellbeing.